haade-administrator/haade.fr/_posts/en/2021-03-17-test-moes-switch-zigbee-tactile-zts-eu-upgrade-2020.md

 > Moes' zigbee-compatible touch switch looks a lot like Livolo's switch, however the 2020 upgrade and the touch interface make this product a very good switch and above all it stands out.

+{% picture posts/{{ page.guid }}/inter-moes.png --alt discovery of Moes Zigbee ZTS-EU tactile switches --img width="940" height="529" %}

 [**Commercial Link Moes Upgrade 2020 Switch**]({% link _products/{{ page.locale | slice: 0,2 }}/2021-03-18-zigbee-touch-switch-moes-zts-eu-upgrade-2020.md %})

+## Official Video Moes switch presentation by Tonton

+Tonton Alias ​​Yann has made available a video concerning the test of the Moes ZTS-EU tactile switch.

-As uncle says in the video, the Moes switch works under homeassistant with the zigbee2mqtt module from version 1.18.x.
+As Tonton says in the video, the Moes switch works under homeassistant with the zigbee2mqtt module from version 1.18.x.

 ## Coswall square recessed box ideal for new and old: